Environment | In harmony with nature

 The Bridgestone “In Harmony with Nature – Promoting Biodiversity Program”

-Through the program, the Group encourages all manufacturing facilities across the globe to promote activities to conserve biodiversity.
-The Group annually assesses the level of biodiversity contribution at each site using nine key activity indicators, including the number of environmental education programs offered for children, partnerships with local schools and non-governmental organizations (NGOs), the acreage of off-campus areas managed as natural habitats, and other factors.
-The Group also highlights each site’s efforts by recognition based on the results of these evaluations and promotes its biodiversity contribution activities by sharing case studies of activities underway worldwide with the entire organization.
-By contributing to the conservation and restoration of flora, fauna and their habitats, and by collaborating with various stakeholders, the Group is committed to preserving the environment for future generations, as stated in the “Ecology” value of the Bridgestone E8 Commitment.
+Through the program, Bridgestone encourages all manufacturing facilities across the globe to promote activities to conserve biodiversity.
+It annually assesses the level of biodiversity contribution at each site using nine key activity indicators, including the number of environmental education programs offered for children, partnerships with local schools and non-governmental organizations (NGOs), the acreage of off-campus areas managed as natural habitats, and other factors.
+Bridgestone also highlights each site’s efforts by recognition based on the results of these evaluations and promotes its biodiversity contribution activities by sharing case studies of activities underway worldwide with the entire organization.
+By contributing to the conservation and restoration of flora, fauna and their habitats, and by collaborating with various stakeholders, Bridgestone is committed to preserving the environment for future generations, as stated in the “Ecology” value of the Bridgestone E8 Commitment.

-As an annual result, the Group held over 950 Environmental conservation/education events such as Eco-Art Contest, tree planting campaign and waste tire collection.
-The participants of those events exceeded 53,000.
+As an annual result, Bridgestone held over 860 environmental conservation/education events such as an Eco-Art Contest, a tree planting campaign, and waste tire collection.
+Participants in these events exceeded 63,000.

-Sixty-nine manufacturing facilities have partnerships with local schools, universities, NGO/NPOs, national wildlife groups, and governments and have promoted biodiversity conservation.
-For example, Aiken PSR in the U.S. has partnered with University of South Carolina, Aiken Campus to provide educational classroom instruction to Aiken County students.
+70 manufacturing facilities have partnerships with local schools, universities, NGO/NPOs, national wildlife groups, and governments and have promoted biodiversity conservation.
+For example, Aiken PSR in the U.S. has partnered with the University of South Carolina, Aiken Campus to provide educational classroom instruction to Aiken County students.

-68manufacturing facilities manage on-site microhabitats or waystations such as bird boxes, pathways for small animals crossing roads, and aquatic plants on the waterside.
-Furthermore, 82 manufacturing facilities protect and manage habitat onsite and/or offsite, with a total of over 2,072 hectares of habitat managed.
+77 manufacturing facilities manage on-site microhabitats or waystations such as bird boxes, pathways for small animals crossing roads, and aquatic plants on water.
+Over 4,864 hectares of habitat are managed through the Biodiversity Promoting Program.

-Please see the case of activities in Bridgestone in Europe, the Middle East and Africa.
+See here for case studies of activities in Bridgestone in Europe, the Middle East and Africa.

 Size of habitat management area* based on “In Harmony with Nature – Promoting Biodiversity Program”

-*Total value inside and outside the site, including those that are managed in cooperation with outside organizations
+*Total value inside and outside sites, including those that are managed in cooperation with outside organizations

 Relevant Information